ucd-spatial/Datasets/README.txt

  Datasets
 ================================================================================

-The datasets contained in this folder are the results of research.
+The datasets contained in this folder are the results of research conducted by Andrea Ballatore (home page: http://sites.google.com/site/andreaballatore)

 This material is Open Knowledge. http://opendefinition.org

 ================================================================================
 Folder content:
 * experiments_results: various datasets used in evaluation of research papers.
 * mdsm-similarity_dataset: human rankings of geographic concepts, originally published in: